Ironclad-Project/Gloire/README.md

 Gloire is named after the [french ironclad](https://en.wikipedia.org/wiki/French_ironclad_Gloire), which was the first ocean-going vessel of its kind.

+## Downloading

+One can grab a pre-built Gloire image [here](https://github.com/streaksu/Gloire/releases).

 ## Building

 The project uses `jinx` as its build system, which is included in the tree.